EU research and innovation policy

 The Ministry of Economic Affairs and Employment is responsible for managing the implementation of the Horizon programme and for coordinating the work of the programme committee.
 The programme committee members of the Horizon programme have been appointed from ministries, Business Finland and the Academy of Finland.
 The task of the Horizon Europe programme committees is to assist and advise the Commission in the implementation of the programme, including the preparation of its content.
 In order to formulate Finland’s positions, the programme committee members receive assistance from a group of experts in 20 different sectors.

 Business Finland hosts the Horizon programme’s national liaison office EUTI.
 It provides free training and information on participating in the framework programme and the management of funded projects.
 In addition, EUTI produces statistical information on Finland’s participation in the Horizon programme and coordinates the network of National Contact Points (NCP).
+Business Finland also has financial advice from the EU, which provides centralised information on EU funding and helps to make use of the programmes.

 The NCPs are thematic experts in the Horizon programme.
 They inform and advise on the programme and application in their thematic area and help applicants in the application phase.
 NCPs specialised in contracts and costs are available to participants throughout the project’s lifecycle.
 Business Finland and the Academy of Finland are responsible for funding the national NCP resources of the programme.